SorenCharlie/LogoGenerator/README.md

 ## Test Instructions
 run nmp test to test the shapes.test.js file

-This application is covered under the GNU GPLv3.

 ## Questions
 SorenCharlie https://github.com/SorenCharlie
 For any questions, please email sorenr2209@gmail.com.